spifftek70/Drone-Footprints/README.md

-# UAV Band-to-Band Registration for 4x-band RGBN Imagery
+# Aerial Drone (aka UAV/UAS) Imagery Footprint and GeoTIFF Utility.

 Name: drone_fp.py
 >The purpose of this module is to calculate imagery footprints or field of view (FOV).
 This is